Ephedra sinica aka Chinese Ephedra

 Chinese Ephedra, Chinese Joint Fir

-How to care for Chinese Ephedra
+How difficult is it to take care of Chinese Ephedra

 If you're looking for a plant that offers a moderate level of challenge, Chinese Ephedra is a great choice to test your gardening skills.